AlexeyStruchev/AlexeyStruchev/README.md

 - 👋 Hi, I’m @AlexeyStruchev
 - 👀 I’m interested in software testing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python for software testing needs

 <!---
 AlexeyStruchev/AlexeyStruchev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.